Our Guide for Tenants

 When you find a property with us you would like to rent and have had a good look around we will put your offer to the Landlord.
 When your offer is accepted, it will still be subject to contract and references.

-We will then send you an application form to complete which you should return with an administration fee of £258 (inclusive of VAT).
-This covers Reference checking, the Tenancy Agreement and check-in costs.
-You will also be asked to supply us with completed reference forms.
+We will then send you an application form to complete which you should return along with completed reference forms.

 We will take the property off the market for at least a week whilst we take up references.
 This gives you time to read through the tenancy agreement.
-Once references are accepted, we will ask for the deposit to be paid, which is normally six weeks rent, and the tenancy agreement to be signed.
+Once references are accepted, we will ask for the deposit to be paid, which is normally equivalent to five weeks rent, and the tenancy agreement to be signed.

 The first month’s rent will be required in cleared funds prior to the start of the tenancy.
-Where references are not satisfactory, the administration fee, less the cost of taking up references (£90.00 inclusive of VAT) will be refunded.
-If you pull out for your own reasons, your administration fee will not be refunded.
 We can take payments through internet banking, cash, cheque or bankers draft.
 Sorry no credit or debit cards can be accepted!

 Where the tenancy agreement is an Assured Shorthold Tenancy, once your deposit has been received, it will be registered within a ‘secured scheme’, as required by law since 2007.
 At HBPM, we use The Dispute Service.
 At the end of the let, the property will be ‘checked-out’ and then the deposit will be returned to you, less any agreed deductions.
 Where agreement cannot be reached between the Landlord and Tenant any disputed amount will be sent to The Dispute Service for arbitration.